Vintage Industrial & Schoolhouse Lighting for Oregon Tavern Remodel

 “This space has been a tavern for 40 years and serves as a community gathering place,” says Lisa.
 “We cleaned her up and created an amazing casual and comfortable atmosphere with local wood for the bar top and shelving that came from an old planing mill in a neighboring town.”

 For the lighting, Peter and Lisa wanted something not only fun and functional but appropriate for the age of the building.
-They found the perfect blend in the Mig Retro Steel Industrial Pendant.
+They found the perfect blend in the Mig Pendant Light.

 “We wanted something fun, simple, and timeless,” Lisa notes.
 “And we liked the color choices.”
 Lisa and Peter were so taken with the array of finish choices offered for the Mig, they chose one in every color.
 A rainbow of nine Migs in Blue, Brown, Orange, Green, Grey, Burnt Orange, Red, Yellow, and Jadite add a splash of color down the length of the bar.